 - description of the institution's overall planning process that links and coordinates the institution's different planning activities.
-The description might include the following: - who at the institution has major responsibility for coordinating institution-wide planning \cap - who else participates and how various stakeholders are involved in the process 0 - timeframe or length of the planning cycle 0 - how academic, financial, facilities, etc. planning is integrated into an overall comprehensive planning 0 process - how students' feedback and experiences are incorporated into the planning process 0 - information about how the planning process is disseminated and understood throughout the institution
+The description might include the following: - who at the institution has major responsibility for coordinating institution-wide planning - who else participates and how various stakeholders are involved in the process - o timeframe or length of the planning cycle - how academic, financial, facilities, etc. planning is integrated into an overall comprehensive planning process - o how students' feedback and experiences are incorporated into the planning process - information about how the planning process is disseminated and understood throughout the institution - description of the systems which are in place to gather and analyze data for planning and decision making, and a description of any performance indicators and benchmarks by which programs and academic units are assessed - explanation of environmental scanning or similar mechanism used to update the strategic plan/ensure that the plan remains current - analysis of strengths and challenges